-Marine debris has been identified as a significant risk to biodiversity, economies, human health, fisheries management, tourism, and invasive species transport.
+Marine debris especially is plastic pollution has been identified as a significant risk to biodiversity, economies, human health, fisheries management, tourism, and invasive species transport.
 Most marine debris, with estimates up to 80% or more, comes from land-based sources.
-Surveying litter along coastal areas is an important and low-cost way to build a dataset that can enable long-term assessment and monitoring of marine debris.
-However, because most waste that is lost into the marine environment comes from land-based sources, we are better poised to understand where, why and when waste is leaked into the environment when we have information from across the landscape (rather than only in coastal areas).
+Surveying litter along coastal areas is an important and low-cost way to build a dataset that can enable long-term assessment and monitoring in this, to understand where, why marine debris, especially waste plastic discharged into the marine environment instead of just coastal areas.

 The Commonwealth Scientific and Industrial Research Organization (CSIRO) is undertaking project of the world’s largest marine pollution survey, working with more than 20 countries across the globe to help them assess and it is input for develop planning and solution to reduce the amount of litter entering the oceans.
 The research project would provide hard numbers on the amount of litter entering the ocean by using real data collected on coastlines and cities across the globe.
 In Vietnam, CSIRO in partnership with Centre for Supporting Green development (GreenHub) to conduct the survey and capacity building for partners in local and students on methods of the research as the foundation for a marine debris monitoring program.

 Covering the coastal provinces from Quang Ninh to Thai Binh and nearby cities Bac Ninh, Ha Noi.

 Phase 1: (2018-2019): Result from Global ocean waste survey program 2018: support by 02 international experts from Australia; 80 research point in provinces; 27 samples of seawater have been collected; 30 students, volunteers take part in on 14 days work 1st.